adw1n/audio-gallery/README.md

 ### Live demo:
 [http://violin-competition.adw1n.com/](http://violin-competition.adw1n.com/)
-The demo is running a slightly older version of this project.
+This demo is running a slightly older version of the project.

 ### About
-As of right now you can only upload audio files that are:
+You can only upload audio files that are:
 * in a WAV file format
 * mono
 * 44100Hz

-Support for mp3 file format and arbitrary sampling frequency might be added in the future.
-As far as multiple channels go, I doubt it.

 ### Browser support
 Full support: